isomerpages/nlb-reference/_singapore-people/I to S/Lim Tze Peng.md

 The primary exhibition catalogue published to accompany the "Siapa nama kamu" exhibition at the National Gallery, Heng Cai’s essay entitled “Tradition Unfettered: The Story of Singapore Ink,” which scrutinises and elaborates on the history of ink and calligraphic painting in Singapore, briefly discusses Lim with reference to his work, "Blacksmith" (1980) and instructively locates him within a larger artistic canon or tradition.
 A colour plate of the aforementioned work is also included in the catalogue.

-* Ministry of Culture, Youth & Sports (Negara Brunei Darussalam), the Singapore High Commission in Brunei Darussalam & Sun Craft Fine Art Gallery (Singapore).
+* Ministry of Culture, Youth &amp; Sports (Negara Brunei Darussalam), the Singapore High Commission in Brunei Darussalam &amp; Sun Craft Fine Art Gallery (Singapore).
 (1988).
 [1st Bru-Sin art exhibition 1989: Brunei Museums, Negara Brunei Darussalam, 2 – 17 September 1989](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=5832130).
-Brunei Darussalam & Singapore: Authors.
+Brunei Darussalam &amp; Singapore: Authors.
   Call no.: RSING 759.95957 BRU

 An exhibition catalogue published in conjunction with the first joint art exhibition by the Singaporean and Bruneian governments showcasing works from both countries.
 Lim’s "Kampong Air Link" was featured, and accordingly reproduced here in colour along with a biographical timeline of the artist.